-The use of historical data can help in reducing the uncertainty around the estimation of the frequency of rare events as testified by the widespread recommendation that they should be used when available (Kjeldsen et al., 2014; Environment Agency, 2017).
-Caution should be taken in ensuring that the historical records included in the estimation procedure can indeed be deemed representative of the present day risk, as the standard procedure assumes that the data generating process for the whole sample (systematic and non-systematic data) is unchanged in time: this might be a restrictive assumption and the statistical models might need to be adjusted to account for possible non-stationarities.
-Further, when historical records are used in the estimation, it is generally assumed that the properties of the historical events are correctly characterised and that all information needed to compute the likelihood shown in Equation (1) is available.
-If the historical events are not properly characterised, there is a risk of actually increasing the uncertainty in the estimation procedure (Strupczewski et al., 2014).
-The importance of using accurate historical data can therefore not be stressed enough.

-and all efforts should be made to collect as much information as possible regarding past large events.
+The use of historical data can help in reducing the uncertainty around the estimation of the frequency of rare events as testified by the widespread recommendation that they should be used when available (Kjeldsen et al. 2014; Environment Agency 2017).
+Caution should be taken in ensuring that the historical records included in the estimation procedure can indeed be deemed representative of the present day risk, as the standard procedure assumes that the data generating process for the whole sample (systematic and non-systematic data) is unchanged in time: this might be a restrictive assumption and the statistical models might need to be adjusted to account for possible nonstationarities.
+Further, when historical records are used in the estimation, it is generally assumed that the properties of the historical events are correctly characterised and that all information needed to compute the likelihood shown in Eq.
+(1) is available.
+If the historical events are not properly characterised, there is a risk of actually increasing the uncertainty in the estimation procedure (Strupczewski et al. 2014).
+The importance of using accurate historical data can therefore not be stressed enough, and all efforts should be made to collect as much information as possible regarding past large events.
 It might nevertheless be the case that the start date of the period of time covered by the historical events can not be accurately retrieved in the historical information.
 In such cases, rather than discarding the historical information, an estimate for the coverage of the historical record can be obtained and plugged in the estimation procedure.
 Interestingly, the question of estimating the length of time covered by the historical record corresponds to the problem of estimating the size of a population, a classic statistical problem which is often referred to as the German tanks problem.
 Different estimators of the total size of a population are available in the literature: their theoretical derivation and properties have been presented and their performance has been investigated by means of a simulation study.
 The simulation study confirmed that the preferred method to estimate h should be the MSP estimator, which is unbiased and has minimal variance.
 The MSP estimator gives the best results in terms of the estimated value of h itself and in terms of the estimation of the extreme value model, which is the ultimate goal of the estimation in this application.
 The performance of the estimation improves with increasing sample sizes, as it would be expected.
 The use of historical data reduces the uncertainty in the estimation of the extreme value modeling, even when the detail of the temporal coverage is estimated and not known a-priori.

-Acknowledgements

-The author wishes to thank Thomas Kjeldsen for his useful comments on a earlier draft of this manuscript.
+Acknowledgements The author wishes to thank Thomas Kjeldsen for his useful comments on a earlier draft of this manuscript.
 Neil Macdonald provided the Sussex Ouse data and gave some insight on the state of historical data on flooding in England: his help is gratefully acknowledged.
 The comments of Alberto Viglione and an anonymous associate editor greatly improved the manuscript.
+The gauged data series for the Lune at Caton has been extracted from the WINFAP-FEH files v4.1 mantained by the National River Flow Archive, which the author gratefully acknowledges.